colak/csf-docs/general/mac-amp-setup.md

 mkdir ~/Sites/domain2
 ```

-Finally, for the purpose of testing our locations later, you’ll add a test php file in the DocumentRoot and copy it to one of the subdirectories.
+For the purpose of testing our locations later, you’ll add a test PHP file in the DocumentRoot and copy it to one of the subdirectories.
 First run the following command:

 ```
 nano ~/Sites/phpinfo.php